narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello 👋, my name is Naren, and I'm a currently a graduate Student at the New Jersey Institute of Technology, Newark, majoring in Computer Science.A bit more about me: I am currently working part-time as a Graduate Researcher at New Jersey Institute of Technology, Newark where my work is focused in the domain of Parallel/ High Performance Computing.
+Hello, my name is Naren, and I'm a currently a graduate Student at the New Jersey Institute of Technology, Newark, majoring in Computer Science.A bit more about me: I am currently working part-time as a Graduate Researcher at New Jersey Institute of Technology, Newark where my work is focused in the domain of Parallel/ High Performance Computing.